ryantd42/NY-Legislative-Git/2023/S6960A-2023/bill.md

   ___________

- Introduced  by  Sen.  RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee on Health
+ Introduced  by  Sen.  RIVERA -- read twice and ordered printed, and when printed to be committed to the Committee on Health -- reported favora- bly from said committee and committed to the Committee on  Finance  -- committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the social services law and the public  health  law,  in relation  to  ensuring  that  the  state  implements  certain  federal conflict of interest requirements in a  manner  that  ensures  limited